Raj-2002/CodeX/README.md

 - Demographic Distribution:

   - 60.38% of survey respondents identify as males.
   - Consumers aged 15-30 show minimal concern about the safety of energy drinks, with only 5.44% in the 15-18 range and 11.74% in the 19-30 range considering them dangerous.

-- Age-specific Concerns:
+It is noteworthy that this age bracket constitutes 70% of the total consumer base.
   - Individuals aged 31-65 express substantial concerns about the safety of energy drinks.
   - However, this age bracket constitutes only 26% of the entire market.

-- Strategic Consideration:

-  - Considering the lower market share in the 31-65 age group, it may be strategically sound to defer addressing this segment immediately.
-  - Instead, focus on capturing this untapped market with a launch of a healthier alternative tailored for individuals in this age group at a later stage.

 - Geographical Analysis:

   - The top 5 cities with the highest consumer base for energy drinks are Bangalore, Hyderabad, Mumbai, Chennai, and Pune.